 We picked one module from each category and a fourth module either from one of these categories or from a “special list”, which offers a range of options.
 In our third year, we are given plenty more options, not bound by any categories, allowing us to pursue any field enabling us to take whatever piques our interest.
 Third year modules include Postcolonial, American and Children’s literature to name a few.

-Drama: In first year, all students take London/Culture/ Performance, and Practices, which help negotiate Drama at university level.
+Drama: In first year, all students take London/Culture/ Performance which helps you negotiate Drama at university level.
 Joint honours students take six compulsory modules consisting of four Drama modules which are a combination of seminar and practical based ones and two English.
 For second year we were given more options, but again had to take one compulsory Drama module and at least two English modules from two separate areas.

 In total we were allowed five modules but had to have an equal balance of credits across English and Drama.
 For final year, the options become a lot more flexible, with the choice of taking seventy-five credits in Drama and forty-five credits in English.
 Examples of second and third year Drama modules include Choreographic Performance, Shakespeare after Shakespeare and Race and Racism in Performance .